canonical-web-and-design/practices/workflow/github.md

 * Any automated checks must have passed
 * The original author should merge a pull request
    * This can be overruled when necessary, only if the author is unavailable
+   * Special care should be taken to ensure there have been no further changes requested

 ## Templates